MayadahAA/home_Server/planning_documents/overall_plan.md

 # goals

-1. create a server and a frond end app that
+1. create a server and a frond end app that can be self-hosted in a home network
 2. allow chatting between people in the server
 3. control smart home devices
 4. share files between people in the server
+5. play games among people in the server

 # approach